-Specifically, last year, I started a process to examine best practices for the Board to use in adjudicating cases, starting with our most complex cases - rate reasonableness cases.
+Specifically, I started a process to examine best practices for the Board to use in adjudicating cases, starting with our most complex cases - rate reasonableness cases.
 As part of this process, I brought in experts to aid us in taking a close look at the Board's rate case procedures and to recommend things we can do to improve them.
-It's great to see the initiative I put in place last year start to bear fruit, and I have every reason to believe this will lead to positive changes in the way the Board manages case workflow.
+It's great to see the initiative I put in place start to bear fruit, and I have every reason to believe this will lead to positive changes in the way the Board manages case workflow.

 These efforts are ongoing, and we have arrived at a number of steps we can take to help cases run more smoothly.
-I'm not talking about whether to use SAC or another methodology.
-Rather, I'm talking about issues related to how our own employee teams coordinate with one another within a complex process.
+I'm talking about issues related to how our own employee teams coordinate with one another within a complex process.
 It takes a lot of people and hours to get big decisions out of the door, and I want to make sure that we use our resources efficiently.
 We already have put into place several process improvements.
 For example: (1) we are making greater use of technical conferences with parties early so we can discuss evidentiary issues that come up in specific cases; (2) we are issuing evidentiary instructions following the technical conference so that we communicate clearly the Board's expectations with regard to evidence; (3) we are making internal management structure changes for rate cases; (4) we are improving coordination of staff working on a case; and, (5) we are setting additional milestone markers within our internal workflow.